JayarthaSengupta/Crowdchain/README.md

 - No admin/owner role — verification is fully community-governed via voting.
 - Contract has no pause/emergency-stop mechanism; consider adding one before mainnet use.
 - Frontend Pinata keys are client-side and visible to anyone who views source — fine for a local demo, not safe for production as-is.

+## What I Learned

+- Building secure Ethereum smart contracts using Solidity
+- Deploying and testing contracts with Hardhat
+- Integrating MetaMask using Ethers.js
+- Using IPFS for decentralized document storage
+- Measuring gas costs and transaction performance
+- Designing a complete end-to-end Web3 application

+## Future Improvements

+- ERC-20 token donations
+- Campaign categories and search
+- Milestone-based fund releases
+- DAO-based governance
+- Backend proxy for secure Pinata uploads
+- Mobile-responsive UI enhancements
+- Unit and integration tests

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.